top of page

 The noun 'testimony' finds its origins in Latin.
 It is derived from the Latin word 'testimonium,' which means 'evidence' or 'witnessing.'
 'Testimonium' is derived from 'testis,' which means 'witness.'
 In the context of legal proceedings, 'testimony' refers to a formal statement given under oath by a witness.
 This etymology reflects the fundamental role of witnesses and their statements as evidence in legal matters.
 It underscores the importance of truthful and reliable accounts of events in the pursuit of justice, as witnesses are called upon to provide their testimony as a crucial element of the legal process.

-Quiz: Find the meaning of the noun testimony:
+Find the correct meaning of the noun testimony:

 Try Again!